-At this point we've seen quite a bit of Death Stranding, but it's still a game we really need to get our hands on to properly analyse.
+At this point we've seen quite a bit of Death Stranding, and we've played through the whole thing for review purposes.
 Sony's placed a lot of faith in iconic developer Hideo Kojima and his team at Kojima Productions, and we were somewhat surprised to see it get a 2019 release date.
-Still, given the game's lengthy production cycle, it's not too much of a jump to assume that it'll appear on PS5 in some form.
+Still, given the game's lengthy production cycle, it's not too much of a jump to assume that it'll appear on PS5 in some form, especially now that it's confirmed for a PC release in the summer of 2020.
 In fact, system architect Mark Cerny has alluded to this very fact in past interviews.

 Status: Unannounced, but heavily rumoured